typescript-eslint/typescript-eslint/packages/typescript-estree/README.md

 #### `createProgram(configFile, projectDirectory)`

-This serves as a utility method for users of the `ParseOptions.program` feature to create a TypeScript program instance from a config file.
+This serves as a utility method for users of the `ParseOptions.programs` feature to create a TypeScript program instance from a config file.

 ```ts
 declare function createProgram(